 The District accounts for derivatives in accordance with GASB Statement No. 53, Accounting and Financial Reporting for Derivative Instruments, (GASB Statement No. 53).
 GASB Statement No. 53 requires that hedging derivative instruments (Hedging Transactions) be recorded at fair value and establishes certain requirements for revenue recognition, measurement, and disclosure related to Hedging Transactions.
-The District's Hedging Transactions have been tested for effectiveness under the guidelines prescribed by GASB Statement No. 53.
-The District utilized one of the three quantitative methods required by GASB Statement No. 53, the dollar-off set method.
+The District's Hedging Transactions have been tested for effectiveness under the guidelines prescribed by GASB Statement No. 53, the dollar-off set method.